 Des Plaines real estate is some of the most expensive in Illinois, although Des Plaines house values don't compare to the most expensive real estate in the U.S.

-Des Plaines is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Des Plaines isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Des Plaines are a mix of both white- and blue-collar jobs.
 Overall, Des Plaines is a city of sales and office workers, professionals, and managers.
-There are especially a lot of people living in Des Plaines who work in office and administrative support (14.98%), sales jobs (11.47%), and management occupations (9.24%).
+There are especially a lot of people living in Des Plaines who work in office and administrative support (14.50%), sales jobs (11.94%), and management occupations (9.50%).

 Also of interest is that Des Plaines has more people living here who work in computers and math than 95% of the places in the US.